-Will the proposal discharge wastewater (septic systems, process waters, washing of solar panels, etc.) to onsite or offsite ⊠ No \Rightarrow Explain below why you believe "No" is the appropriate answer. □ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; surface waters, wetlands, or AND discharges to utilities and ⇒ Complete Part 4 - Detailed Analysis county approved septic systems) □ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.
+Will the proposal discharge wastewater (septic systems, process waters, washing of solar panels, etc.) to onsite or offsite ⊠ No ⇒ Explain below why you believe "No" is the appropriate answer. □ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; surface waters, wetlands, or AND the ground? (do not include discharges to utilities, and county approved septic systems) ⇒ Complete Part 4 - Detailed Analysis □ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.